anbm-dk/suitability_2021/README.md

 no warranty whatsoever.

 Due to size limitations, the covariates from the study are not available from this repository.
-Instead they are available as a zip (link below)
+Instead they are available as a zip (link below).

-# References
+## References

 Møller, A.B., Mulder, V.L., Heuvelink, G.B.M., Jacobsen, N.M., Greve,
 M.H., 2021.
 Can we use machine learning for agricultural land